jorions/server-utils/README.md

   defaultMessage: same as msg
 }
 ```
+* `StructError`: the error class to use for data structure validation checks - an `err instanceof StructError` check will be used on it, and if there is a match, the passed `err` shape is expected to match the shape of [superstruct errors](https://www.npmjs.com/package/superstruct) (optional)

 Pass either but not both `msg` and `options`.
 * If neither is provided then a 500 is sent automatically with a generic error.